discus-sions/TownOfHost-TheOtherRoles/README.md

 KNOWN BUGS:

-- Lovers causes Severe Issues with the Game (fixed in update 0.8.4)
-- Cat does just not work at all.
 - Poisoner doesn't replace a Coven
 - Some Roles have double their Cooldown or half their cooldown sometimes.
 - Black screens on consoles when dead affter next meeting when impostors die.
 Desynced impostor roles can bypass this until they die.
 (Lag spikes triggered by name changes cause this)